Xyndril Language Specification

 }

-- Return statement: return;
+- Return statement: return;, return value;

 - Class declaration, function/arrow function, and REST route definitions (see below)